What is Website Cache: A Beginner’s Guide

 Have you ever left a website because it took too long to load?
 This is a huge problem for website owners without fast web host.
-But don’t worry, as there are many solutions to this issue, one of which we’ll cover in this article – web caching.
+But don’t worry, as there are many ways to optimize your website, one of which we’ll cover in this article – web caching.
 In this article, you will learn what is website cache and how to use it.

 To put it simply, web caching stores data in a server for future reusing.

 When you open a site, the web caching gathers all the website data, turns it into an HTML file and opens it on your browser.

 The next time you open the same site, a cache will load a copy.
 This helps the server to work faster and not overload.

 Of course, if the website is updated, the process will start from the beginning.

 Two things to keep in mind – first, not every website uses cache.
 Secondly, a cache can expire or be removed manually.